glitchful-dev/solana-deactivate-delinquent/README.md

 Stake of Solana validators inactivate for multiple epochs can be de-activated in a permissionless way.
 This repo is a simple automation of this process.

 ## Analytics
-The following query can be run on flipside to check how the de-activations done by this code are doing:
+The following query can be run on flipside to check how the de-activations done by this code are going:
 ```sql
 select
   tx_id as "Transaction",